ywang-math/ywang-math.github.io/outreach.md

 ### Western $\beta$-Camp

-In July 2025, I participated in the <a href = "https://www.math.uwo.ca/outreach/math_camp/index.html">Western $\beta$-camp</a>, a summer math camp for 8th grade students.
+In July 2025, I participated in the <a href = "https://www.math.uwo.ca/outreach/math_camp/index.html">Western $\beta$-camp</a>, a summer math camp for students of 8th grade.

 ### Penn Summer Mathematics Academy